for W3c validation

 - Steps for implementation from both a strategic approach and a technology perspective.

-- A set or deck of personas and associated user stories that will provide ongoing tools to review strategic and tactical future plans.
+- A set of personas and associated user stories that will provide ongoing tools to review strategic and tactical future plans.

 - An overall framework and what change is required for this to be organisationally effective.